Tuesday, December 6, 2016

 “I know you believe that your forest is good, but none of your trees are truly pure in heart,” the North Wind cackled.

-“The Spruce Tree, the Pine Tree, and the Little Juniper Tree will stand tall against your wind,” the Frost King threatened, slamming his ice scepter again the palace wall, sending rays of light into the North Wind, causing him to shrink.
+The Christmas Frost King slammed his ice scepter against the palace wall and sent rays of light into the North Wind, which caused him to shrink.

 Of course, animals like the Gray Wolf and the Brown Grizzly Bear were able to hide in the mountains and caves.
 However, a creature like the Littlest of Little Birds could not even fly fast enough to escape the wind to shelter.

 “This is how I will win this battle against the Christmas Frost King,” the Nasty North Wind snapped through the air.
+“No one will even care what happens to the Littlest of Little Birds,” the Wind said, as he trapped the Bird in a downward spiral.

-Then, the Willow Tree, which was known to weep openly, grabbed the Bird and hid it until the Nasty Wind blasted its branches so hard that it could not keep the Bird in its shelter any longer.
+Then, the Willow Tree, which was known to weep openly, grabbed the Bird and hid her until the Nasty Wind blasted its branches so hard that it could not keep the Bird in its shelter any longer.
 It ushered the Bird back into the forest with tears.

+“Where are these grand trees that you mentioned, Christmas Frost King?” the North Wind called.
 The Little Bird had lost most of its feathers by now, had a hard time flying, and could no longer sing with its sore throat.

 “My needles will be your nest, and my berries your food, even if I am small,” the Little Juniper Tree proclaimed to the Bird.

-Although the Nasty North Wind blasted gales and gusts, which were deathly typhoons, the Evergreens stood tall.
-The harder the Wind blew against the Evergreens, the more resolute the Three Trees became to defeat him.
+The harder the Wind blew against the Evergreens, the more resolute the trees became to defeat him, even when he plucked their needles.

 “Find me the Littlest of Little Birds,” the Christmas Frost King charged his servant.
 “I need her song in my court.”